gem5bootcamp/latin-america-2024/slides/01-Introduction/03-getting-started.md

 - `citations.bib`: Citations for the models and resources used.
 - `config.ini/json`: The configuration file used.
 - `config*.pdf/svg`: A visualization of the configuration for the system and the caches.

 ---

+## Exercise 1: Questions

+1. How can you tell that Linux began booting?
+2. How many instructions executed?

+---